Help with day-to-day personal care

 How to ask for government help

-The help you can get from government with day-to-day personal care depends on your personal circumstances, eg your income, or how much help you get from family or whānau.
+The help you can get from government with day-to-day personal care depends on your personal circumstances, for example, your income, or how much help you get from family or whānau.

 If you have a disability or ongoing health issues

-Arrange a needs assessment through your doctor, District Health Board (DHB) or Needs Assessment Service Coordination (NASC) team if you have:
+Arrange a needs assessment through your doctor or a Needs Assessment Service Coordination (NASC) team if you have:

 - health problems due to old age